Alcohol and Other Drug Policy

 - The possession, use, or distribution of controlled substances or illegal drugs is unlawful and strictly prohibited on campus and in campus housing.

-- a bystander in good faith seeking medical assistance for someone else with significant intoxication of alcohol or other substances
+- a bystander in good faith seeking medical assistance for someone else with significant intoxication of alcohol or other substances; or

 Refer to the Sexual Misconduct Policy for additional information.